frederikstrabo/cost-effective-fuel-treatments/PIPELINE.md

 Generate model-based predictions of fire spread behavior used to control for predictable fire dynamics in the empirical analysis.

 **Key inputs:**
-- LANDFIRE vegetation and fuels
+- LANDFIRE vegetation and fuels: FBFM40, CC, CH, CBH, and CBD from LANDFIRE 2001.
-- Weather conditions at ignition
+- Weather conditions at ignition: Wind speed and wind direction at day of ignition from gridMET.
 - Fire ignition locations

 **Steps:**
 1. Run `code/04_mtt/01_build_mtt_landscapes.R`
-  Creates landscape files, fire ignition shapefiles, input, and command files to run MTT simulations in FlamMap
+  Creates landscape files, fire ignition shapefiles, and input files for each fire in our analysis to be used in MTT.
+Command files are created to execute the MTT simulations in FlamMap.

 2. Open FlamMap software:
   i) Take fire landscape files from `data/intermediate/MTT_Landscapes` and convert them to .lcp files and save them to `data/intermediate/FB/TestMTT/MTT_Inputs`.
 Rename them just replacing .tif with .lcp - i.e. save `fire1_landscape.tif` as `fire1_landscape.lcp`.